 Patients should track scalp comfort, not density , a stable, calm scalp in week 4 indicates healthy dermal papilla activity beneath the surface.

-How Does Hair Transplant Recovery Progress between Month 1 and Month 3?
+How Does Hair Transplant Recovery Progress Between Month 1 and Month 3?

 From the end of month 1 to the third month, recovery shifts from repair to regeneration.

 Microvascular networks stabilize.
 Patients begin light exercise without risk to grafts.
-Some experience “follicular pimples”, tiny folliculitis from new shafts piercing healed skin; these usually resolve within a week with antiseptic foam cleansing.
+Some experience “follicular pimples”, tiny folliculitis from new shafts piercing healed skin; these resolve within a week with antiseptic foam cleansing.

 The most crucial stage is month 2, when follicle activation defines long-term density.
 Stem Cell Hair Treatment or Low-Level Laser Therapy (LLLT 620–660 nm) can increase mitochondrial ATP production by up to 40 %, enhancing anagen entry and growth rate.